wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/compliance-in-m365/includes/2-common-compliance.md

 To help protect individuals, governments have introduced regulations about data storage, handling, and use:

-- Granting people the right to access, and possibly correct, data stored about them.
+- Granting people the right to access, and possibly correct, data stored about them
-- Defining a data retention period.
+- Defining a data retention period
-- Granting governments and regulatory bodies the rights to access records for investigative purposes.
+- Granting governments and regulatory bodies the rights to access records for investigative purposes
 - Defining exactly how data can and cannot be used.
-In other words, defining the purpose for the collated data.
+In other words, defining the purpose for the collated data
-- Defining privacy controls so that private data remains private.
+- Defining privacy controls so that private data remains private

 Some of these regulations include: